How & where to buy XRP (Ripple) online

 • Alternative payment methods.
 Crypto brokers often let you pay with other providers or money transfer services, like Neteller, Venmo, or Payoneer.
 The options vary by broker, though, so check what’s accepted before you sign up.

-How do I store Ripple (XRP)?
+How do I store XRP (XRP)?

 Copy link to section